 Is there a general order that teachers use for giving lessons?
-Montessori method follows the child and observes what is next for that child.
+The montessori method follows the child and observes what is next for that child.
 Therefore, I have read in many places that there is no set curriculum to follow.
 But there are albums that Montessori teachers create.
 There may be no set time to teach something, but what I am thinking and wondering is, is there a general order or pattern which a teacher might use.
 I have noticed in the math materials that the pink tower comes before the brown stair and the red rods.
-I am thinking that I could have the "next" lessons or activities prepared, and tucked away, and taken out when the child is ready for it.
-But how do I know what lessons and activities to tuck away?--Laura S.
+I am thinking that I could have the "next" lessons or activities prepared, tucked away, and taken out when the child is ready for it.
+But how do I know what lessons and activities to tuck away? ~Laura S.

 Here is what other Montessorians had to say!

 "When Montessori teachers go through training, there's a whole curriculum that goes through each area of the classroom and specifies a lesson progression to follow for each area.
-It encompasses each three year age span and beyond."--Samie Facciolo
+It encompasses each three-year age span and beyond."--Samie Facciolo

 "Montessori teachers have to be well versed in the sequence of lessons in order to understand the big picture of how a skill is broken down into its component parts.
-This big picture awareness allows the teacher to introduce the right lesson to a child based on the child's needs in that moment."--Seemi Abdullah of Trillium Montessori
+This big picture awareness allows the teacher to introduce the right lesson to a child based on the child's needs at that moment."--Seemi Abdullah of Trillium Montessori

-"Here are a few steps I usually follow when giving child a lesson: 1) It continues the sequence of lessons the child had previously accomplished.
-The child has to master skills that lead to the next step, next lesson.
-2) I make decision if this particular lesson can be taught in a small group of children and may benefit someone else, then invite them to join - some lessons are more fun to do in a group of peers.
-3) Present the lesson according to Montessori lesson plan.
-4) Ask child/ren if they enjoyed the lesson and then invite them to work on it on their own when they wish in future.
+"Here are a few steps I usually follow when giving the child a lesson: 1) It continues the sequence of lessons the child had previously accomplished.
+The child has to master skills that lead to the next step, the next lesson.
+2) I make the decision if this particular lesson can be taught in a small group of children and may benefit someone else, then invite them to join - some lessons are more fun to do in a group of peers.
+3) Present the lesson according to the Montessori lesson plan.
+4) Ask child/ren if they enjoyed the lesson and then invite them to work on it on their own when they wish in the future.
 5) Take a couple photos to include in observation.
-6) Make a record in child's record book 7) Write down what's next for the future reference."--Anastasia Saenko of Montessori Nature
+6) Make a record in a child's record book 7) Write down what's next for the future reference."--Anastasia Saenko of Montessori Nature

-In a Montessori preschool classroom many of the materials are out and children can choose what they've had a lesson on... advanced materials are brought out throughout the year (for the five and six year olds) when they are ready for them.
+In a Montessori preschool classroom, many of the materials are out and children can choose what they've had a lesson on... advanced materials are brought out throughout the year (for the five and six-year-olds) when they are ready for them.